 1. Use IF Function to Check If One Cell Equals Another & Returns

-The IF function is one of the simplest functions which is used to do a logical comparison between two values.
+The IF function is one of the simplest functions that is used to do a logical comparison between two values.
 In this method, we will see how to use the IF function to compare one cell with another and return another cell value.
 Before going to the example let’s know more about this function.
 The syntax of the function is like this:

 =IF(logical_Condition, [value_if_true], [value_if_false])